 Priors for h may be derived in principle from the meta-analyses of Myers et al. (1999) and Myers and Mertz (1998).
 Unfortunately, these analyses contain no information on Istiophorids.
 The closest phylogenetic groups in their analyses are a few scombrids, with h values ranging between 0.38 and 0.92, and a swordfish population with h = 0.88.
 There is also very little information on the natural mortality and growth of Istiophorids.
 The value of M was assumed to be low (around 0.10) based on the apparent longevity of the species, however empirical methods applied to striped marlin in the eastern pacific suggest much higher values between 0.4 and 1.3 (Hinton and Bayliff, 2002).
 The growth coefficients used here were borrowed from sailfish in the Gulf of California, but a possible alternative would be to use the coefficients estimated for striped marlin, which indicate a more rapid growth rate (see Hinton and Bayliff, 2002).
-Priors for the vulnerability coefficients, particularly a{50} , may be derived from the length frequency data for the various fleets assuming one of the growth curves is appropriate (at least for the younger ages).
+Priors for the values for the yange one of the growth curves is appropriate (at least for the younger ages).
 If this is done it might also be possible to allow different selectivity curves for each fleet.